Respond to a suspected data breach¶

 Review adjacent systems for the same issue.

-Reset all credentials that may have been exposed, not just the ones you are certain were compromised.
+Reset all credentials that may have been exposed, not only the ones known to be compromised.

-Restore from clean backups if systems were compromised.
+Restore from clean backups where systems were compromised.

 Post-incident review¶

 After the immediate crisis, review what happened and why.
-The goal is not to assign blame but to understand the conditions that produced the incident and whether they have been addressed.
-Questions worth asking: Was the vulnerability known?
+The aim is not blame but understanding the conditions that produced the incident and whether they have been addressed.
+Worth asking: was the vulnerability known?
 Why had it not been fixed?
 Did detection happen quickly enough?
 What would have helped?

-Document the findings.
-Share them with relevant stakeholders.
-Act on them.
-The review that produces no changes is not a review.
+Document the findings, share them with the relevant stakeholders, and act on them.
+A review that produces no changes is not a review.
 It is a ritual.